Hull Minster: History

+The Church was lucky to escape serious damage from the very heavy bombing that Hull endured in both world wars.
+Hull was an easy target for the Luftwaffe to find on account of its proximity to the Humber Estuary and the North Sea.

 In November 2014 plans were unveiled to reorder the church, creating an outstanding venue for performances, exhibitions and banquets, a visitor destination, and a place where those in need of help can find assistance.
 The aim was to create a place for the whole community, and a venue that would be a driving force in the regeneration of Hull's Old Town.
 The transformation, costing a total of £4.5 million, was to take place in phases from 2016 onwards, the first being ready for Hull's role as UK City of Culture in 2017.

-On 7 November 2016 the Archbishop of York, John Sentamu, announced that the church would be given Minster status in a ceremony on 13 May 2017.
+On 7 November 2016 the then Archbishop of York, John Sentamu, announced that the church would be given Minster status in a ceremony on 13 May 2017.
 Sentamu came to Hull on 13 May in a flotilla of boats with a lantern lit at All Saints' Church, Hessle, to rededicate the church as Hull Minster.

 In March 2019 the Minster received a grant of £3.9 million from Highways England to create a visitor centre, café and exhibition spaces.

+Current status

+Hull Minster is the largest parish church in England by floor area, and contains what is widely acknowledged to be some of the finest medieval brick-work in the country, particularly in the transepts.
+The Minster Church is a Grade I listed building.
+As of July 2025 the church is staffed by three ordained ministers and a wider support and administrative team.